 1098-T Frequently Asked Questions

-1098-Ts are available through your CashNet account beginning with the tax year 2014.
-Students will need to log into MyUWF, enter 1098-T into the search bar, then select CashNet-Pay Your Bills.
+The 1098-T is available through Transact beginning with the 2014 tax year.
+Students should log into MyUWF, enter 1098-T into the search bar, and select Transact-Pay Your Bills.
 The 1098-T is available on the main page.

-Bookstore charges are only displayed on CashNet if the student used the Bookstore Deferment.
+Bookstore charges are only displayed on Transact if the student used the Bookstore Deferment.

 The University of West Florida is not in a position to advise you regarding your eligibility for any income tax credit or to assist you with preparing your income tax return.
 For official IRS information refer to IRS Publication 970, Tax Benefits for Higher Education, IRS web site, or contact your tax preparer.